-I often get calls or e-mails from regular blog readers giving me examples and/or seeking my perspective on situations they are observing or are facing in their workplaces.
+I often get calls or e-mails from our blog readers giving me examples and/or seeking my perspective on situations they are observing or are facing in their workplaces.
 With their permission, I often share those situations with all of you if I think there is an opportunity for discussion and for all of us to learn.
-In fact, one situation happened just last week: The piss-off factor.
+In fact, here is one of my most talked-about situations: The piss-off factor.
 Short-sighted stupid actions by people in management.

-So here’s another one — about a few days ago I got a call from a reader who is very frustrated with a situation in her workplace.
+In today’s blog post, one of our readers told us about how frustrated she is with a situation in her workplace.
 She works for a very large company and had been hearing rumours for several weeks that she was going to be transferred into another job.
 Apparently she has some specialized skills that are needed in this new role.
 Only one problem, she didn’t really want the new job.
 She had been in her current job for only a few months; she enjoyed it, she was learning a lot and excited about new challenges, and quite frankly wanted to stay where she was.
 But the rumours persisted.
-Keep in mind that these were rumours only; no one in authority had actually spoken to her, and her attempts to question and clarify with those who should have known were met with surprise and silence.
+Keep in mind that these were rumours only; no one in authority had actually spoken to her, and her attempts to question and clarify with her manager and director were met with surprise and silence.

 And of course, as some of you might have already guessed, the rumours turned out to be substantiated.
 One afternoon, several weeks after the rumours first started floating, her manager congratulated her that she had been hand-selected for this new role.
 Never mind that she didn’t want the job — she should be proud and excited that her expertise and experience made her a perfect fit for this position.
 She said “Are you asking me, or are you telling me?”
 The response: “We strongly recommend that you take this job; besides why wouldn’t you want it, it’s a great opportunity!”
 Even though the actual conversation was a little longer, this was pretty much the overriding message.